thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-04-02-ai-brainwave-opera-world-premiere.markdown

 Ellen Pearlman's new "emotionally intelligent artificially intelligent" brainwave opera _AIBO_ had its world premiere on February 22nd at the Estonian Academy of Music's [state of the art Black Box Theater](https://estonianworld.com/culture/the-estonian-academy-of-music-and-theatre-opens-a-new-concert-and-performance-centre/) in Tallinn.

 {% include image file='brain-opera-1.jpg'
-   caption='Sniedze Strauta performing at the premiere wearing a bodysuit of light.
+   alt='A performer stands in a suit of light in a room with artist Ellen Pearlman and audience members' caption='Sniedze Strauta performing at the premiere wearing a bodysuit of light.
 AIBO’s emotion of frustration (red) is in the background (photo by Taavet Jansen)' %}

 The opera investigates Artificial Intelligence and its effects on both fascism and love.
 In the performance viewers take part in an interaction between Eva, played by actor Sniedze Strauta, and AIBO, a ‘sicko’ AI.
 Eva is wearing an [Emotiv EEG brainwave headset](https://www.emotiv.com/) connected to a bodysuit of light, designed by smart textiles designer Dila Demir.